Integrated Grid Planning

 - Competitive Procurement WG: seeks to define the fairest, most efficient and streamlined procurement process possible to enable integration with the IGP.

-Below is the current proposed meeting schedule for each of the Working Groups.
+Below is the current proposed meeting schedule for each of the Working Groups for the current year.
 Specific meeting dates will be agreed upon by each Working Group.

 Any party interested in joining the Competitive Procurement Working Group (CPWG) may do so under two options: